-In connection with ongoing tax audits in Canada, tax authorities have taken the position that income reported by one of our Canadian subsidiaries in 2001 through 2003 should have been materially higher as a result of certain inter-company transactions.
-The successful pursuit of that assertion could result in that subsidiary owing significant amounts of tax, interest and possibly penalties.
-We believe we have substantial defenses to the asserted position and have adequately accrued for any probable potential adverse tax impact.
-However, there can be no assurance as to the final resolution of this claim and any resulting proceedings, and if this claim and any ensuing proceedings are determined adversely to us, the amounts we may be required to pay could be material.
+The successful pursuit of the assertions made by any taxing authority related to the above noted tax audits or others could result in us owing significant amounts of tax, interest and possibly penalties.
+We believe we have substantial defenses to the asserted positions and have adequately accrued for any probable potential adverse tax impact.
+However, there can be no assurance as to the final resolution of these claims and any resulting proceedings, and if these claims and any ensuing proceedings are determined adversely to us, the amounts we may be required to pay could be material.